asif256000/boolean_cellcycle_analysis/NOTES.md

 4. First Cln1,2 activate, then Clb5,6, then Clb1,2, then Cdc2014 -> if not in this order, penalty score +1000.
 (Not at the same time)
 5. Read the paper based on human cyclins

+If graph final score is less than 751, run simulation for g1 start states checking for sequence.
+If seq not maintained, abort that state and log the states and graphs.

 ## G1: Start with this state should result in getting all other states in order

 0: Swi5, Cdc2014, Clb56, Clb12, Mcm1
 All others can be 0 or 1

+**_IS IT G1 STATE EVEN IF ALL STATES ARE 0?_**